giammirove/videogatherer/README.md

 # VideoGatherer
-Scraping movies and tv series from vidsrc.to, flixhq.to and watchseriesx.to.
+Scraping movies and tv series from vidsrc.to, flixhq.to, watchseriesx.to, myflixerz.to, vidsrc.net.

 At the moment the purpose of this repository is to expose methods used to scrape websites.